WebAssembly/spec/document/core/exec/runtime.rst

 The *store* represents all global state that can be manipulated by WebAssembly programs.
 It consists of the runtime representation of all *instances* of :ref:`functions <syntax-funcinst>`, :ref:`tables <syntax-tableinst>`, :ref:`memories <syntax-meminst>`, and :ref:`globals <syntax-globalinst>`, :ref:`element segments <syntax-eleminst>`, and :ref:`data segments <syntax-datainst>` that have been :ref:`allocated <alloc>` during the life time of the abstract machine. [#gc]_

-Element and data segments can be dropped by the owning module, in which case the respective instances are replaced with :math:`\epsilon`.
 It is an invariant of the semantics that no element or data instance is :ref:`addressed <syntax-addr>` from anywhere else but the owning module instances.

 Syntactically, the store is defined as a :ref:`record <notation-record>` listing the existing instances of each category: